BolvarsDad/BolvarsDad/README.md

 Plenty of comments explaining algorithms have been left for the reader.

 ## Currently Working on: <br>
-- Variable Size Sudoku Solver - Able to solve puzzles upwards of 256x256
+- Variable Size Sudoku Solver in C - Able to solve puzzles upwards of 256x256
-- BadOS - My first attempt as a functional "OS", written in RISC-V and C <br>
+- BadOS - My first attempt as a functional "OS", written in RISC-V and C
+- Learning the ARM architecture <br>

 ## Stats